Misiraly/yt-venv/readme.md

   - by_date :: play the songs by date of addition to the list
   - `,` :: playlist of song numbers divided by a comma, eg `12, 3, 8`
   - autist :: play the same song over and over again
   - help :: prints this list

+While the media is playing:
+- use the keys displayed for the desired effect
+- use number keys 0, 1, 2, ...
+9 to skip to the 0, 10, 20,..., 90 % marks